AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ### Revit Horizontal Strip to Cube Map ###
 This converts an Autodesk Revit cloud rendered horizontal strip format panorama into the cubic map panorama format.

 The input image is expected to be in a aspect 6:1 ratio.
-If the input image is 9216x1536 pixel image the output will be a 1536x1536 pixel layered photoshop image.
+If the input image is 9216x1536 pixel image the output will be a 1536x1536 pixel layered Photoshop image.

 The converted cubic map faces are named: